bjodah/chempy/README.rst

    >>> pprint([dict(_) for _ in balance_stoichiometry({'C', 'O2'}, {'CO2', 'CO'})])  # doctest: +SKIP
    [{'C': x1 + 2, 'O2': x1 + 1}, {'CO': 2, 'CO2': x1}]

-that ``x1`` object is an instance of SymPy's Symbol_.
+the ``x1`` object above is an instance of SymPy's Symbol_.
 If we prefer to get a solution with minimal (non-zero) integer coefficients we can pass ``underdetermined=None``:

 .. code:: python